luc4smoreira/wex-purchases-control/README.md

 1) <b>Kubernetes Environment Setup:</b> Ensure that you have a properly configured Kubernetes environment ready for deployment.
 This includes having Kubernetes and kubectl installed and a running Kubernetes cluster (like Minikube for local setups or a cloud-based Kubernetes service)

-2) <b>Building the Project JAR File:</b>Ensure that you have the JAR file created by Maven at <b>/wex-purchases-control/app/target/wex-purchases-control-1.0.0.jar</b> You can build it using the following Maven command:
+2) <b>Building the Project JAR File:</b>Ensure that you have the JAR file created by Maven at <b>/wex-purchases-control/app/target/wex-purchases-control-1.1.0.jar</b> You can build it using the following Maven command:
 ```
 ./mvnw -f app/pom.xml clean package
 ```
-3) <b>Building the Docker Image:</b> In the /wex-purchases-control/app/ folder, build the Docker image of the application with the following command.
-This command creates a Docker image from your application, tagging it as v1.0.
+3) <b>Building the Docker Image:</b> Build the Docker image of the application with the following command.
+This command creates a Docker image from your application, tagging it as v1.1.

+In the <b>/wex-purchases-control/app/ folder</b>
 ```
-docker build -t wex-purchases-control-app:v1.0 .
+docker build -t wex-purchases-control-app:v1.1 .
 ```
 4) <b>Creating Kubernetes Secrets:</b> Create Kubernetes Secrets for storing database access credentials.
 Secrets in Kubernetes are used to securely store and manage sensitive data like usernames, passwords, and database credentials.
    Example:
 ```
 kubectl create secret generic mysql-secret --from-literal=MYSQLDB_USER=lucas --from-literal=MYSQLDB_PASSWORD=miranda --from-literal=MYSQLDB_ROOT_PASSWORD=lucas.miranda
 ```
-5) <b>Deploying the MySQL Database:</b> Return to the <i>/wex-purchases-control/</i> root folder.
-Deploy the MySQL database using the <b>mysql-deployment.yml</b> file.
+5) <b>Deploying the MySQL Database:</b>  Deploy the MySQL database using the <b>mysql-deployment.yml</b> file.
 This file contains the configuration for setting up a MySQL database in your Kubernetes cluster.

+ Return to the <i>/wex-purchases-control/</i> root folder.
 ```
 kubectl apply -f kubernetes/mysql-deployment.yml
 ```